AI agents: ID-JAG delegation

 )

-/.well-known/oauth-protected-resource/mcp,scopes_supported).
-Requesting a scope the server doesn't define looks exactly like "waiting for approval forever".
-This is the #1 gotcha.
+exactly like "waiting for approval forever" -- this is the #1 gotcha.

 Two one-time approvals, one from each side of the trust boundary:

 The user consents.
-The browser opens to the AuthSec login; the user signs in and sees a consent screen listing exactly the scopes the agent is requesting.
-They click Allow — once.
+The browser opens to AuthSec login; the user signs in and sees a consent screen listing the requested scopes.
+They click Allow -- once.

 The admin approves.
 The agent's first call parks as a pending request